edubonifs/multicluster-canary/README.md

 Now you can import Grafana Dashboards to view the scraped metrics, this step is not necessary but it is good for testing everything was done ok.

-We recommend you ading the open source istio grafana dashboards, if you import them at this moment you won't be able to see any metrics, but when you complete next step, you can come back and test.
+We recommend you adding the open source istio grafana dashboards, if you import them at this moment you won't be able to see any metrics, but when you complete next step, you can come back and test.

 ### Add PodMonitor and ServiceMonitor to scrape Istio Metrics